innerpace-X/BaRTDefense/README.md

 # BaRTDefense
-An unofficial reimplementation of BaRT Defense
+An unofficial implementation of BaRT Defense
 From paper 《Barrage of Random Transforms for Adversarially Robust Defense》
 This project ismainly based on the codes from the paper's supplement.